hrssilva/vsgo/README.md

-# wvsgo
+# vsgo
-A Windows CLI utility for moving to a vscode workspace folder
+A CLI utility for moving to a vscode workspace folder